 Recent work by New York’s Binghamton University suggests the moai’s placement was very deliberate, marking the location and flow of fresh drinking water, very scarce in the land.
 The red hats (called pukao, which can weight up to 13 tons), that some of the maoi are suggested to be water-carrying vessels.

-Radiocarbon dating shows the statues were carved from 1100-1500 AD.
+Radiocarbon dating shows the statues were carved from 1100-1500 CE.
 While the exact methods of carving and transporting the statues are not known, volcanic ash is relatively soft and can be carved with stone chisels known as toki and pumice and they were moved with either rock, ropes or logs.
 Because of the great weight of the statues, they were carved in a laying-down position and erected once they needed to be transported.
 Undecipherable petroglyphs decorate the backs of the figures.

 Each moai is a massive figure with elongated, exaggerated face and features.
 They all look remarkably different because they were meant to exhibit characteristics of the person they depicted.
 Some people thought they were just heads, but their bodies were merely buried under ground.
 Over the years the statues fell, and it was only in modern times that they were erected again.